genevievelyons/MachineLearning_PolygenicRiskScore/README.md

 # Gradient Boosted Trees Capture Non-Linear Genetics Effects and Allele Interactions in Complex Phenotypes
-## A Machine-Learning Approach to the Polygenic Risk Score
+## A Machine Learning Approach to the Polygenic Risk Score

 This repository contains supporting code and documentation for the article "Gradient Boosted Trees Capture Non-Linear Genetics Effects and Allele Interactions in Complex Phenotypes".